medialab/minet/docs/cli.md

   --folder-strategy FOLDER_STRATEGY               Name of the strategy to be used to dispatch the retrieved files into folders to alleviate issues on some filesystems when a folder contains too much files.
 Note that this will be applied on top of --filename-template.
 Defaults to "flat".
 All of the strategies are described at the end of this help.
   --keep-failed-contents                          Whether to keep & write contents for failed (i.e. non-200) http requests.
   --standardize-encoding                          Whether to systematically convert retrieved text to UTF-8.
+  -s SELECT, --select SELECT                      Columns of input CSV file to include in the output (separated by `,`).
+  --total TOTAL                                   Total number of items to process.
+Necessary if you want to display a finite progress indicator.
+  --resume                                        Whether to resume from an aborted collection.
+Need -o to be set.
+  -o OUTPUT, --output OUTPUT                      Path to the output file.
+By default, the results will be printed to stdout.

 columns being added to the output:

-. "index": index of the line in the original file (the output will be arbitrarily ordered since multiple requests are performed concurrently).
+. "index": index of the line in the original file (the output will be
+    arbitrarily ordered since multiple requests are performed concurrently).
-. "resolved": final resolved url (after solving redirects) if different from requested url.
+. "resolved": final resolved url (after solving redirects) if different
+    from requested url.
 . "status": HTTP status code of the request, e.g. 200, 404, 503 etc.
 . "error": an error code if anything went wrong when performing the request.
-. "filename": path to the downloaded file, relative to the folder given through -d/--output-dir.
+. "filename": path to the downloaded file, relative to the folder given
+    through -d/--output-dir.
 . "mimetype": detected mimetype of the requested file.
 . "encoding": detected encoding of the requested file if relevant.
-. "raw_contents": if --contents-in-report is set, will contain the downloaded text and the file won't be written.
+. "raw_contents": if --contents-in-report is set, will contain the
+    downloaded text and the file won't be written.

 --folder-strategy options:

-. "flat": default choice, all files will be written in the indicated content folder.
+. "flat": default choice, all files will be written in the indicated
+    content folder.

-. "prefix-x": e.g. "prefix-4", files will be written in folders having a name that is the first x characters of the file's name.
+. "prefix-x": e.g. "prefix-4", files will be written in folders
+    having a name that is the first x characters of the file's name.
     This is an efficient way to partition content into folders containing roughly the same number of files if the file names are random (which is the case by default since md5 hashes will be used).

-. "hostname": files will be written in folders based on their url's full host name.
+. "hostname": files will be written in folders based on their url's
+    full host name.

-. "normalized-hostname": files will be written in folders based on their url's hostname stripped of some undesirable parts (such as "www.", or "m." or "fr.", for instance).
+. "normalized-hostname": files will be written in folders based on
+    their url's hostname stripped of some undesirable parts (such as "www.", or "m." or "fr.", for instance).

 examples: